ataffe/computer_vision/blend/README.md

 # Blend

 This folder is for the blend quiz on the udacity course.
-I created a function in pythont to blend an image using the equation:
+I created a function in python to blend an image using the equation:

 BlendImage = ( 1 - alpha )image2 + (alpha)image1